 Where thoughts like that go is anyone’s guess.
 I could almost see them reaching out from inside and forming long golden lines like cosmic silk, floating up into the morning.
 Almost.
 Perhaps some God somewhere gathers them in and weaves a better future if you can only provide enough?
 A vast omnipotent being, taking in my hopes and dreams and slowly piecing the threads together until it hands them back to me fully formed into a gold jacket.
 Maybe that’s what happened to Barry Gibb?
 He had the right contacts up there, a direct line.
 Priority customer.
 Maybe I’m still in the queue, further down the list?
 Or they boogied all their bonhomie away on that one sacred item of clothing?
 NO energy left to complete my order.

 And that’s it today.
-The birds need feeding, the grass needs mowing, and I still have to write some more stuff in order to eat.
+The birds need feeding, the grass needs mowing, and I still have to write some more stuff in order to feel alive.
 Standard day on earth.
 Basic human events.
 Totally under control.
 So why is my heart beating faster than it should?
 My thoughts aren’t still.
 They get only so far then return to the same point over and over, like a looping disco track.
 I just don’t have the right clothes.